Samaritan’s Purse Global Internship

 Stories from the Field

 Samaritan’s Purse Global Interns don’t fetch coffee.
 They’re getting first-hand experience around the world learning what international relief work is all about.
-From helping to deliver babies to discovering God’s calling for their lives, read accounts from students like you as they serve with Samaritan’s Purse.
+Read accounts from students like you as they serve with Samaritan’s Purse.

 What Others Are Saying…

 “My colleagues taught me how to work with passion- my Sudanese friends taught me how to love with sincerity.
 I went to serve, but left with being served in a way that will change my life forever. ”– Airiss B., Accounting, South Sudan

 “My time working with Samaritan’s Purse in Haiti taught me spiritual endurance and commitment in the midst of being out of my comfort zone.
 I experienced genuine relationships that I will never forget despite the language barrier and overall differences in a new culture.
 I consider it a privilege to have seen first-hand the lives God is changing in Haiti through Samaritan’s Purse.”– Lauren S., Greta Home and Academy, Haiti

 “This internship has provided me with opportunities for growth in both my professional and personal lives.
 I was able apply theories and methods that I had learned in the classroom and develop skills that will serve me well in a future career in Public Health.
 Further, this internship has provided me with the opportunity to experience the global body of Christ in new and refreshing ways.
 Throughout my time here in Cambodia I was challenged by my co-workers to pursue a more vibrant and intimate relationship with the Lord.
 I was also reminded daily of my dependence on the Lord and my inability to do anything apart from him.”– Carrie R., WASH, Cambodia